 - i.
 An order, declaration, and/or injunction that prohibits the Defendant County Boards of Elections and Defendant Secretary Boockvar from certifying the results of the 2020 General Election in Pennsylvania on a Commonwealth-wide basis; - ii.
-As an alternative to the first request for relief, an order, declaration, and/or injunction that prohibits Defendants from certifying the results of the General Elections which include the tabulation of absentee and mail-in ballots for which Plaintiffs' watchers were prevented from observing during the pre-canvass and canvass in the County Election Boards; - iii.
-In addition to the alternative requests for relief, an order, declaration, and/or injunction that prohibits Defendants from certifying the results of the General Elections which include the tabulation of absentee and mail-in ballots which Defendants improperly permitted to be cured; - iv.
-A temporary restraining order and preliminary injunction granting the above relief during the pendency of this action; - v.
-Plaintiffs' reasonable costs and expenses of this action, including attorneys' fees; and cost; and - vi.
+In addition to the alternative requests for relief, an order, declaration, and/or injunction that prohibits Defendants from certifying the results of the General Elections which include the tabulation of absentee and mail-in ballots which Defendants improperly permitted to be cured; - iii.
+A temporary restraining order and preliminary injunction granting the above relief during the pendency of this action; - iv.
+Plaintiffs' reasonable costs and expenses of this action, including attorneys' fees; and cost; and - v.
 All other further relief to which Plaintiffs might be entitled.

-Date: November 9, 2020 Respectfully submitted,
+Date: November 15, 2020